joshayoung/joshayoung_website/src/pages/axioms.md

-# Axios
+# Axioms

-These are some axios that relate to software development that I have found useful and instructive over the years.
+These are some axioms that relate to software development that I have found useful and instructive over the years.

 * A Good Function - is very small and does very little (ideally one thing).
 * "You will never know less than you know right now." - Practical Object-Oriented Design (book)